RISE-MPIWG/rise_js_client/README.md

     rise.auth.login('user@mpiwg-berlin.mpg.de', 'userpassword');

+If you wish to completely logout the user and empty the RISE js library values stored in local storage, please use

+    rise.auth.logout();

-Please note that this is not necessary, and if no user is logged in only public/open resources will be accessible through the API.
+Please note that authenticating users is not necessary if you just want to consume public/open resources made available by a SHINE-compatible API.

 You can call the RISE collection, resource, sections and content unit fetching functions.
 These functions return a promise (then() and error() syntax).
 If a call is successful, a standard http response object will be made available in the then() function: